Why Teams Governance Is a Business-Critical Priority

 | Compliance Administrator | DLP, retention, eDiscovery, communication compliance | Legal/Compliance Team |

 Follow the principle of least privilege.
-No single administrator should hold all roles.
-Separate operational administration from compliance administration to maintain separation of duties required by frameworks like SOC 2 and ISO 27001.
+No single administrator should have all roles.
+It is essential to separate operational administration from compliance administration.
+This separation helps meet the requirements of frameworks such as:

 Monitoring, Reporting, and Continuous Improvement